A mainland Chinese firm with a presence in Hong Kong

 Increasingly, clients are using it in arbitration-related court proceedings in China.

-In addition, Helen Shi is an internationally experienced CIETAC specialist, while Benjamin Miao has spent six years with a UK magic circle firm in Shanghai and Hong Kong.
+In addition, Helen Shi is an internationally experienced CIETAC specialist (she also sits as an arbitrator there), while Benjamin Miao has spent six years with a UK magic circle firm in Shanghai and Hong Kong.

 Who uses it?